victorfu/psyduck-next/README.md

 # Psyduck Next

-Psyduck-Next serves as a boilerplate designed for Next.js 13, integrating Firebase authentication and Firestore.
-Built on a foundation of React, TypeScript, and Tailwind CSS, it's engineered to jump-start the development of web applications leveraging Next.js 13's server components.
+This project uses Next.js 13 and integrates LINE's Node.js SDK, enabling support for multiple webhook URLs.
+This advanced setup allows multiple LINE bots to share the same webhook endpoint, streamlining bot management.
+The platform continues to feature Firebase authentication and Firestore, all built on React, TypeScript, and Tailwind CSS.
+It's a robust solution for rapidly developing web applications that capitalize on Next.js 13's server components, with the added benefit of integrated LINE bot functionality.

 ## Requirements

-Enable Google Sign-In in your firebase project.
+- Enable Google Sign-In in your firebase project.
+- Enable LINE developer console.

 ### Client Side